Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

 Obviously, $T^{m}_m$ has a unique highest weight simple, which we denote $P_\emptyset$.

-\begin{lemma} The images of $P_\emptyset$ under the different flat $(\ell,m)$ tangles with no caps are a complete, irredundant list of highest weight simples of weight $m$. \end{lemma} \begin{proof} Since the cup functors intertwine the categorification functors, the image of $P_\emptyset$ under any flat tangle is highest weight.
+\begin{lemma} The images of $P_\emptyset$ under the different flat $(\ell,m)$ tangles with no caps are a complete, irredundant list of highest weight simples of weight $m$. \end{lemma} \begin{proof} Since the cup functors intertwine the categorification functors $\fE$ and $\fF$, the image of $P_\emptyset$ under any flat tangle is highest weight.
 In particular, any composition factor of such a module is highest weight.

-We attach a sign sequence to one of the tangles $T$ above by putting a $+$ above each stand which goes from the bottom to the top and over the right end of each cup, and a $-$ over the left end of each cup.
-We can consider this sequence as an element of the tensor product of $\ell$ copies of the two-element crystal $\{+,-\}$ of $\mathbb{C}^2$.
+We attach a sign sequence to a flat $(\ell,m)$ tangle $\mathcal{T}$ with no caps above by putting a $+$ above each stand which goes from the bottom to the top and over the right end of each cup, and a $-$ over the left end of each cup.
+We can consider this sequence as an element of the tensor product of $\ell$ copies of the two-element crystal $\{+,-\}$ of $\mathbb{C}^2$ (see \cite[\S 4.4]{HongKang}).
 In this crystal, the sequence is highest weight, as there is no $-$ sign not canceled by a $+$ to its right.
-The action of the Kashiwara operator $e_i$ on the weight string generated by this element changes the rightmost $-$ on top of a through-strand to a $+$, leaving the cups unchanged.
+The action of the Kashiwara operator $\tilde{e}_i$ on the weight string generated by this element changes the rightmost $-$ on top of a through-strand to a $+$, leaving the cups unchanged.

-We can associate an idempotent to $e_T$ as in our basis; we replace each $-$ by a red strand with a black to its right, and each $+$ by just a red strand.
-We order these sign sequences by the rule that $-+>+-$; if we convert sign sequences to partitions in a box, then $\la \geq \mu$ if the diagram of $\la$ fits inside that of $\mu$.
-By \cite{Webmerged}, there is a unique highest weight simple such that $\dim e_TL_T=1$ and $e_{T'}L_T=0$ for $T'>T$.
+We can associate an idempotent $e_{\mathcal{T}}$ in $T^\ell$ to a flat $(\ell,m)$ tangle with no caps ${\mathcal{T}}$: we replace each $-$ by a red strand with a black to its right, and each $+$ by just a red strand.
+We equip the set of these sign sequences with a partial order by the rule that $-+>+-$.
+We can convert a sign sequence to a partition in a box $\la_{\mathcal{T}}$, by replacing each $+$ with a horizontal line segment and each $-$ by a vertical line segment, and considering this as the boundary of the Young diagram (as in Section \ref{sec:decategorification}).
+In this case, we have that $\la \geq \mu$ if the diagram of $\la$ fits inside that of $\mu$, which is the same as the order on cells in the cellular basis of Section \ref{sec:natural-basis}.
+By Corollary \ref{cellular consequences}, there is a unique highest weight simple such that $\dim e_{\mathcal{T}}L_{\mathcal{T}}=1$ and $e_{{\mathcal T}'}L_{\mathcal T}=0$ for ${\mathcal T}'>{\mathcal T}$, which is the unique simple quotient of the corresponding cell module $S_{\la_{\mathcal T}}$.

-Consider the module $K_T:=\mathscr{K}(T)(P_\emptyset)$.
-We can easily calculate that $\dim e_TK_T \leq 1$, since this space is spanned by the diagrams where the black strand from each cup follows the left side up to the top.
+Consider the module $K_{\mathcal T}:=\mathscr{K}({\mathcal T})(P_\emptyset)$.
+We can easily calculate that $\dim e_{\mathcal T}K_{\mathcal T} \leq 1$, since this space is spanned by the diagrams where the black strand from each cup follows the left side up to the top.
 In one example, this is the resulting diagram: